HR leader discussing benchmarking data with team

 3. Evaluate Your Organizational Landscape

-While benchmarks are helpful, the best ratio for your organization may differ based on your unique needs.
-Factors like company growth, employee engagement, turnover rates, and the use of technology can affect the ideal ratio.
-Be aware of them when you perform your benchmarking exercise.
+While benchmarks are helpful, the optimal ratio for your organization may differ based on things like company growth, employee engagement, turnover rates, and the use of technology.
+All of these factors can affect the ideal ratio for your company, so it’s important to keep this in mind when benchmarking.

 4. Compare and Analyze

-After calculating your ratio and comparing it with industry benchmarks, analyze the results.
-If your ratio is significantly higher than the benchmark, you may be overstaffed.
-If it’s lower, then your HR team may be efficient (e.g. using lots of technology) or under-resourced (e.g. stressed HR employees).
+After calculating your ratio and comparing it with industry benchmarks, it's time to analyze the results.
+If your ratio is higher than the industry benchmark, this suggests that you may have an overstaffed HR function.
+If it’s lower, then your HR team may be efficient, such as through the use of technology, or the HR team may be under-resourced, usually identified by low morale.

 Note: Refer back to bullet point #3 to help you interpret the benchmarks and guide any staffing decisions.